cs573-24s/a2-DataVis-7Ways/README.md

 # Vega-Lite
 Similar to Altair, Vega-Lite is a JSON schema based grammar for creating statstical graphics.
 Instead of programming in Python, all programming is done in accordance with keys and values.

 Using the Vega Viewer VS Code extension to see my progress in real time, I modeled my initial grammar from the referenced Vega scatter plots.
 Since they were similar to the desired Penglings dataset, I made sure to make significant changes in formatting and color to be distinct.
 I added titles, subtitles, standardized fonts and font sizes, and mapped each color and size to the proper species and bill_length.
+By prompting mark to include a tooltip, hover-over was built-in.

 I found it slightly more complicated to get set up, as I had to install a plugin to run Vega-Lite in VS Code, but I felt that syntax and style was very similar to Altair, so users with Altair experience would feel right at home with Vega-Lite.
 I found certain fields were confusingly nested, such as having to nest titles within a separate "legend" field.
 I also felt that subtitles were not as extensive, with support for only one line in contrast to Altair's array approach.
 I would recommend Vega-Lite to users who feel confident programming, like JSON-array syntax, and have prior Altair experience.